jeffwright13/pytest-oof/README.md

 - oof/results.pickle: a pickled collection of dataclasses representing all results in an easy-to-consume format
 - oof/termina_output.ansi: a copy of the entire terminal output from your test session, encoded in ANSI escape codes

-Now run the included console script `oofda`.
+Now run the included console script `oofda`:

+`$ oofda`

 This script invokes the example code in __main__.py, shows how to consume the oof files, and presents basic results on the console.

 Go ahead - compare the results with the last line of output from `pytest --oof` .

-`$ oofda`

 ## Example output